Protect people and property onboard ship, and meet mooring requirements, with an inventory of hazardous materials (IHM) from SGS.

 - Be compliant to current and future regulations, such as SOLAS and MARPOL

 - Take further actions, promoting the safety, usability and durability of your ship

 About the inventory

 An IHM not only states what types of hazardous materials are present on board, but also in what quantities they occur and what their specific properties are.
 For example, tests are performed to establish the presence of asbestos, PCBs, mercury (compounds), cadmium (compounds), radioactive substances and chromium-6.
-An IHM consists of research as well as onboard testing, during which a certified inspector collects samples for analysis in an accredited laboratory.
+An IHM consists of research as well as onboard testing, during which a certified surveyor collects samples for analysis in an accredited laboratory.
 An IHM report is “dynamic”, meaning the report eventually covers the entire life cycle of a vessel: in the building stage, in the operational stage and in the recycling stage.
 For more detailed information about IHMs, please download the brochure below.

 How can we help?

 Flexible, fast and independent, our experts are certified to perform IHM analyses.
-We are on standby 24 hours a day and, if needed, we can fly our inspector to your ship so that analyses can be performed as you continue your journey while the samples are analyzed in our own laboratory.
+We are on standby 24 hours a day and, if needed, we can fly our surveyor to your ship so that analyses can be performed as you continue your journey while the samples are analyzed in our own laboratory.
 This means that the results can be made available to you in the shortest time.